turingschool/accelerated-mod-0/atom.md

 - In the box to title your Gist, follow this format: `firstName_lastName_mod_0_plan.md`
 - Images can be a little tricky in gists and GitHub - be sure to check out the [drag-n-drop shortcut from the first answer on this Stack Overflow post](https://stackoverflow.com/questions/16425770/gist-how-are-images-uploaded-to-a-gist)!
-- Remember to add a `.md` file extension to filename of your new Gist.
+- Remember to add a `.md` file extension to the filename of your new Gist.
 Otherwise it will not register as markdown.

 **In addition to documenting your gameplan for success in Mod 0, incorporate each of the following Markdown features into your Gist:**